gneyal/Elastico/README.md

 -------
 1. After every save Elastico will automatically save your instance in elasticsearch.

-2. Import current database instances by creating a rake task to "save" them all.
+2. Import current database by Apple.elastico_import_all.

 3. Search it: call Apple.elastico_search to get your results, or override it to better suit your needs.